Luc45/WooCommerce-Correios-Calculo-de-Frete-na-Pagina-do-Produto/README.txt

 * Fix Flat Rate shipping method using cents in value.
 = 3.1.2 =
 * Fix differences with WooCommerce Correios in specific cases.
+= 3.1.3 =
+* Fix some issues with postcodes starting with zero (from São Paulo, for instance).

 == Upgrade Notice ==